 If you want to draw a short-haired dog, there's more to learn.
 More detailed muscles also come in handy when you need to emphasize the dog's strength.

 My little dog family is now very muscular!

+Another key part of both dog and wolf anatomy drawing is the paws.
 Although they look very similar, hind and forepaws aren't the same, just like our hands and feet.
-"Hands", or the forepaws, have a thumb called a dewclaw.
-And a carpal ball on the "feet", or the hind paws, called a lack.
+"Hands", or the forepaws, have a thumb, called a dewclaw, and a carpal ball on the "feet", or the hind paws, called a lack.

-To draw a dog paw, start with four lines bent in a way shown below.
+To draw a dog paw, start with four lines bent as shown below.

 Add the pads.